mrparsekar/SocialMediaISA1/README.md

 ### About The Project

-This project was built to demonstrate a full-stack implementation of Google OAuth 2.0 in a modern web application.
+This project was built to demonstrate a full-stack implementation of Google OAuth 2.0 in a modern web application using a SQL database.
 It provides a foundational structure for a social media platform where users can securely log in, create posts, and interact with a community feed.

 The repository is structured as a monorepo with two distinct parts:
 * `oauth-backend`: A RESTful API built with Node.js and Express.
-* `oauth-frontend`: A dynamic single-page application built with Vite.
+* `oauth-frontend`: A dynamic single-page application built with React and Vite.

 ### Key Features